 Here at Imaging Resource, we have consistently remarked when reviewing Sony cameras that the menu system needed work.
 The A6500's revamped menu system isn't perfect, but it's a definite improvement.
 The refined user interface has a new categorization scheme, which displays group names and colored tabs, however while menu items now appear to be grouped more logically, the colors don't seem to have any real meaning to them.
 And there can be a lot of pages -- literally dozens of them -- under each tab.
 Regarding file naming, the A6500 allows for customized file names so you don't have to use the standard DSC prefix.

 The A6500 utilizes a 1200-zone evaluative metering system and Exmor CMOS metering sensor.
 Its sensitivity is -2 to 20 EV and it offers evaluative, center-weighted and spot metering.
 You can link the metering spot location to the focus area when using flexible spot or expand flexible spot autofocus areas.
 There are two new metering modes: "highlight" and "entire screen average."
 The former meters exposure while focused on the brightest part of the frame and the latter maintains an average for the entire image.

 Your standard assortment of shooting modes are all present (program, aperture priority, shutter speed priority and manual), but the A6500 also includes creative modes, such as sweep panorama and scene selection.
 The A6500 also has a silent shooting mode which allows for shooting at up to 3fps with full AF/AE tracking without the noise of faster continuous shooting modes, ideal for situations where silence is a necessity.

 Remote control shooting has been improved as well.
-The Sony A6500 includes both Wi-Fi and NFC connectivity, so it is fully compatible with Sony's suite of PlayMemories Camera Apps, including Smart Remote Control, but you can also control the A6500 via a connected computer.
+The A6500 includes both Wi-Fi and NFC connectivity, so it is fully compatible with Sony's suite of PlayMemories Camera Apps, including Smart Remote Control, but you can also control the A6500 via a connected computer.
 You can control the camera's settings from the computer and even record images to both the camera and computer.
 The A6500 also adds Bluetooth 4.1 and can geotag images with GPS location info from your smartphone.

-Demo of Sony A6500 JPEG buffer performance in 11fps Hi+ mode
+Demo of A6500 JPEG buffer performance in 11fps Hi+ mode